 You might have known about gills and swim bladders, but did you know that fish can hear?
-Fish also have something called the lateral line system that is separate from their ears, but works together with their ears to help them hear.
+Fish also have something called the lateral line system that is separate from their ears but works together with their ears to help them hear.

-The lateral line system picks up vibrations made in the water, whether those movements come from a predator, an angler's lure hitting the water or something else.
+The lateral line system picks up vibrations made in the water, whether those movements come from a predator, an angler's lure hitting the water, or something else.
 Fish have to watch for predators and search for food.
 The lateral line system allows them to do both.

 Fish can detect the tiniest movement in the water.
 This ability helps them avoid becoming a bigger fish's meal or assists them in finding dinner.
-Such a sense is important for fish, because sound doesn’t travel as well through the water.
+Such a sense is important for fish because the sound doesn’t travel as well through the water.
 Fish rely less on their hearing and more on the lateral line system.